Lakeland Westchester Classic 2021

 Certificates will be distributed in lieu of trophies.

-We will host a round robin on Thursday, February 25th for PF and Policy.
+We will host a round-robin on Thursday, February 25th for PF and Policy.
 All students who have achieved at least a 4-2 record at a TOC bid tournament are welcome to apply.
-Participants will be selected primarily based on their contribution to a diverse field based (in no particular order) on gender/identity, race, socioeconomic status, school, and geographic location.
-Application will open December 1.
+Participants will be selected primarily based on their contribution to a diverse field-based (in no particular order) on gender/identity, race, socioeconomic status, school, and geographic location.
+The application is available here.

 Amisha Mody Mehta -- PF

 9am -- Morning meeting for students in the auditorium, training in the Judges' lounge

 1:15 pm R3